testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 # Testing is Documenting

-As we test access layers, we often perform actions users would perform.
+When we document things, we try them out and make sure they work as intended.
+When we test things, we follow happy paths and edge cases.

+Happy path tests often cover what our users will do.
+Happy path tests also often match the things we document.

 :include-meta: {presentationBulletListType: "RevealBoxes"}